 You may be wondering if CBD is good for sleep, The use of CBD for the treatment of various sleep conditions has increased significantly in the last few years.
-Specifically, CBD has been found to have potential benefits against conditions such as insomnia.
+Specifically, CBD has been found to have potential benefits against multiple conditions such as insomnia.
 Today, we’re going to go over what CBD is and how it may impact your sleep and body.

 Millions of Americans have difficulty falling and staying asleep.
 Many rely on over-the-counter and prescribed sleep aids, which often contain many warning markers and unwanted side effects.
 Moreover, they can get addictive and ineffective in the long run.